dashdeckers/DocumentAnalyzer/README.md

 ### Importing wordlists

+The program creates word lists for each category in your project (plus the discard and discuss categories).
+You can import word list from another project to your current project by copy-pasting the words of each category into the appropriate category file in your new project as described below.
+Also, the word lists can be edited manually by typing words.

 1. Navigate to the project folder of the project you want to update the wordlist of.

 2. Open the category file corresponding to the wordlist you want to update.
-It will have a '.txt' extention, not '.csv'.
+It will have a '.txt' extension, not '.csv'.

 3. Copy the contents of your wordlist into this text file.